 Predoctoral Career Diversity Summer Workshop

-In summer 2021, HWW is holding its first online, national, virtual summer workshop for doctoral students interested in learning about careers outside of the academy and/or the tenure track system.
-Through a series of workshops, talks, and virtual field trips, participants learn how to leverage their skills and training towards careers in the private sector, the non-profit world, arts administration, public media and many other fields.
-All aspects of the workshop will be remote, virtual, and online in nature.
+In summer 2022, the University of Michigan’s Institute for the Humanities will host HWW’s annual summer workshop for doctoral students interested in learning about diverse careers for humanists.
+Through a series of workshops, talks, and site visits, participants will learn how to imagine possible futures and leverage their skills and humanities training towards careers in the private sector, the nonprofit world, arts administration, public media, and many other fields.
+Ann Arbor, Michigan will serve as the primary location for workshop activities.
+The location will provide students with the opportunity to experience the vibrant humanities ecosystem that exists in the region, including Detroit.